 - Use Word to write sentences and stories.

-- Use search engines to collect information for a project with a subject like the Great Fire of London.
+- Use search engines to collect information for a project like the Great Fire of London.

 In Years 3 to 6, children are taught to: